 Cashiers, NC

-Kidding Around’s Kristina visited Sapphire Valley with her family and discovered why it is nicknamed, “Land of the Waterfalls.”
-She has all the details on the numerous waterfall hikes in this beautiful area in her article Sapphire Valley.
+Kidding Around’s Kristina visited Sapphire Valley with her family and discovered why it has the nickname, “Land of the Waterfalls.”
+She has all the details on the numerous waterfall hikes in this beautiful area in her article on Sapphire Valley.

 Waterfalls of DuPont State Recreational Forest